 Cash and cash equivalents as well as securities without shareholding character

-Cash and cash equivalents include cash and deposits in postal and bank accounts.
+Cash and cash equivalents include cash and deposits on postal and bank accounts, as well as short-term time deposits with a remaining term of less than three months.
 They are recognised at their nominal value.
 Securities are measured at the market value on the balance sheet date.
 The remaining securities are balanced at acquisition value or at a lower market value.

 Raw materials, operational materials and auxiliary materials are measured at the lower of cost or market.
 Semi-finished and finished products are measured at production cost, including the direct material and production unit costs as well as material costs and production overheads.
 Appropriate value adjustments are undertaken for goods with a low rate of inventory turnover.

 The rates used in determining value adjustments are as follows for raw, auxiliary and operating materials: